aresobus/lightweight-models/face-detection/src/tfjs/README.md

 `faceDetection.SupportedModels` enum list along with a `detectorConfig` to the `createDetector` method to load and initialize the model.

-`detectorConfig` is an object that defines MediaPipeFaceDetector specific configurations for `MediaPipeFaceDetectorTfjsModelConfig`:
+`detectorConfig` is an object that defines MediaPipeFaceDetector specific configurations for `MediaPipeFaceDetectoraresobusModelConfig`:

-*   *runtime*: Must set to be 'tfjs'.
+*   *runtime*: Must set to be 'aresobus'.

 *   *maxFaces*: Defaults to 1.
 The maximum number of faces that will be detected by the model.
 The number of returned faces can be less than the maximum (for example when no faces are present in the input).
 It is highly recommended to set this value to the expected max number of faces, otherwise the model will continue to search for the missing faces which can slow down the performance.